Experienced Personal Injury Attorneys Serving Boca Raton,

 Brian D. Guralnick Injury Lawyers handle the following types of cases for our Boca Raton clients:

 Bicycle accidents frequently involve serious injuries because they lack the physical protection provided by an automobile.
-In fact, the Centers for Disease Control and Prevention (CDC) estimate that Florida’s bicycle accident fatality rate is the highest in the nation, more than double the national average.
-Over 7,000 people were injured in Florida bicycle accidents in 2015.
+In fact, the Centers for Disease Control and Prevention (CDC) estimate that ’s bicycle accident fatality rate is the highest in the nation, more than double the national average.
+Over 7,000 people were injured in bicycle accidents in 2015.
 Some of the most common causes of bicycle accidents in Boca Raton include failure to check blind spots, failure to yield, opening car doors into traffic (particularly taxis), texting while driving, and DUI.
 Victims of bicycle accidents are entitled to damages for medical bills, lost earnings, pain and suffering, and other losses.

 In some ways, boating accidents resemble car accidents from a legal perspective, because some of the most common causes are the same – speeding, intoxication, and inadequate maintenance, for example.
 Other causes of boating accidents are either unique to boating or are more common in boating accidents than car accidents – ignoring wake warnings, horseplay, and dock injuries, for example.
 Cruise ships, by contrast, carry dangers all their own, including falling overboard, slip and fall accidents, and food poisoning.
 Any of these types of accidents can form the basis for a personal injury lawsuit if negligence or other culpable conduct was involved.

-Florida courts are jammed with personal injury lawsuits arising out of car accidents.
-In fact, Florida suffers about 200,000 injuries a year from car accidents, representing about one percent of its total population.
-While some accidents are unavoidable and others are compensated under Florida’s “no fault” auto insurance system, a serious accident caused by someone else’s misconduct (a negligent driver, for example) demands a response.
+courts are jammed with personal injury lawsuits arising out of car accidents.
+In fact, suffers 200,000 injuries a year from car accidents, representing one percent of its total population.
+While some accidents are unavoidable and others are compensated under ’s “no fault” auto insurance system, a serious accident caused by someone else’s misconduct (a negligent driver, for example) demands a response.
 Our Boca Raton car accident attorneys combine decades of experience in car accident lawsuits with sound, time-tested legal strategies for securing the maximum compensation for their clients.
 You may be entitled to compensation for medical bills, lost earnings, physical pain, psychological suffering, and other losses.

 Motorcycling offers a freedom possessed by few if any other means of transportation.
 Unfortunately, its dangers are just as unique – the combination of a powerful engine, nonexistent frame protection, and low visibility frequently result in serious accidents, especially collisions with careless automobile drivers.
 Unfortunately, motorcycle accident injuries tend to be particularly severe – traumatic brain injuries, spinal cord injuries, paralysis, neck injuries, and bone fractures are far more common than in automobile accidents.
 When an accident like this happens, accepting a quick but inadequate settlement is the worst mistake that you can make – instead, you should seek out the services of a prominent local personal injury lawyer.

-Florida suffers one of the highest pedestrian accident rates in the United States – over 9,000 such accidents were recorded in 2015 alone, including hundreds of cases in Palm Beach County alone.
+suffers one of the highest pedestrian accident rates in the United States – over 9,000 such accidents were recorded in 2015 alone, including hundreds of cases in Palm Beach County alone.
 The most common causes of pedestrian accidents are failure to yield, texting while driving, drunken driving, turning into a crosswalk and backing into a pedestrian in the driver’s blind spot.
-Make no mistake about it, serious injuries are the norm when flesh meets steel, and large damages awards are common for injured parties who choose the right personal injury lawyers.
+Make no mistake it, serious injuries are the norm when flesh meets steel, and large damages awards are common for injured parties who choose the right personal injury lawyers.
 Our Boca Raton pedestrian accident attorneys enjoy over 40 years of experience in personal injury cases, and we will fight to ensure that you receive every dime you are entitled to.

-Florida law requires real estate owners and tenants to take a certain amount of responsibility for people who enter their property – including customers in retail establishments, social guests, and in some cases people who are not even lawfully present.
-Many types of accident are actionable under Florida premises liability law including slip and fall accidents, criminal assaults by third parties, and even dog bites.
+law requires real estate owners and tenants to take a certain amount of responsibility for people who enter their property – including customers in retail establishments, social guests, and in some cases people who are not even lawfully present.
+Many types of accident are actionable under premises liability law including slip and fall accidents, criminal assaults by third parties, and even dog bites.
 The rights enjoyed by the injured party vary according to the legal classification – invitee, licensee, or trespasser.
 You may even be able to recover from your landlord for injuries inflicted by another tenant’s dog.

 Slip and Fall Accidents